gitmove-cli/gitmove-cli/CONTRIBUTING.md

 👋 Thanks for your interest in contributing to GitMove!

-We’re building something special — and early contributions can shape its future.
+We’re building something special — and early contributions can help shape its future.
-Right now, GitMove is under active development and **not ready for production use**.

-## Contribution Guidelines

-- 🛠️ **Open an Issue First**: If you’d like to suggest a feature or fix, please open an issue to discuss it.
-- 🤝 **Be Respectful**: We welcome all contributors.
-Please follow a respectful and collaborative tone.
-- 🧪 **Experimental Area**: This project is in a prototyping phase.
-Breaking changes may happen.
-- 🚫 **No Commercial Submissions**: Do not submit or suggest monetized components at this time.

-> Contributions may be accepted, modified, or held for later depending on roadmap alignment.
+This is the official GitHub repository for **GitMove**, currently under active development.
+Please note: GitMove is not yet production-ready and may undergo breaking changes.

 ---

+## 🚧 Contribution Guidelines

+- 🛠️ **Open an Issue First**
+  Please open a GitHub issue before submitting pull requests for features or fixes.

+- 🤝 **Be Respectful**
+  We welcome all contributors.
+Maintain a collaborative, inclusive, and professional tone.

+- 🧪 **This Is a Prototype Phase**
+  The codebase is actively evolving.
+Expect frequent changes to structure, behavior, and interfaces.

+- 🚫 **No Monetized Submissions**
+  Please do not submit commercial integrations, paid plugins, or monetized content at this time.

+> Contributions may be accepted, modified, or deferred depending on roadmap alignment.

+---

+## 🌟 Contributor Recognition

-💡 Contributors who shape major features may be acknowledged in future releases.
+Contributors who meaningfully shape GitMove may be acknowledged in future release notes, docs, or even GitMove Pro credits.

+Thank you for being part of the early story.

 – Mike Hans (@marthurhans)